InsaneBroccoli/bf_controller_tuning/markdown/Frequency_Response/Compensate_Iterm.md

 $$C_{PI,com}(ω) = C_{PI}(ω) / C_{PI,ana}(ω)$$

 This compensation factor represents the combined influence of dynamics that are not explicitly modeled, including the impact of I-Term Relax.
-The factor is subsequently applied to both the original analytical PI controller and the newly designed PI controller, resulting in the compensated controller transfer functions:
+The factor is then applied to both the original analytical PI controller and the newly designed PI controller, resulting in the compensated controller transfer functions:

 $$C_{PI,ana,new}(ω) = C_{PI,ana}(ω) · C_{PI,com}(ω)$$